zombimaki/pandas-challenge/README.md

 Heroes of Pymoli

-The Heroes of Pymoli jupyter notebook uses Pandas to observee the following:
+The Heroes of Pymoli jupyter notebook uses Pandas to observe the following:

 1. The total number of players in the purchase data dataset.
 2. A high-level purchasing analysis which displays:

 	a. total count of unique items
 	b. average price
 	c. total number of purchases
 	d. total revenue

 3. The total count and percentage of players by gender.
 4. Purchasing analysis by gender which displays:

 	a. purchase count
 	b. average purchase price
 	c. total purchase value
 	d. average total purchase per person

 5. The total count and percentage of players by age range.

 6. Purchasing analysis by age range which displays:

 	a. purchase count
 	b. average purchase price
 	c. total purchase value
 	d. average total purchase per person

 7. Purchasing analysis for the top 5 spenders which displays:

 	a. purchase count
 	b. average purchase price
 	c. total purchase value

 8. Purchasing analysis for the top 5 most popular items which displays:

 	a. purchase count
 	b. item price
 	c. total purchase value

 9. Purchasing analysis for the top 5 most profitable items which displays:

 	a. purchase count
 	b. item price
 	c. total purchase value